 And why you need to get the right socks to fill up the extra space by expanding in the gaps while still compressing in the right places (which most socks don't do).

 The Solution Is...
 Thorlos Socks!

-Thorlos socks are uniquely designed to protect the fat pads on your feet and clinically proven to reduce pain, blisters, moisture and pressure.
+Thorlos socks are uniquely designed to protect the fat pads on your feet and are clinically proven to reduce pain, blisters, moisture and pressure.

 Thorlos have got socks for every type of outdoor activity.
-Whether you’re going for a day hike and need a light cushion, or you’re trekking for a week and need a few pairs of heavy padded socks.
+Whether you’re going for a day hike and need a light cushion, or you’re trekking for a week and need a few pairs of heavily padded socks.
 There’s a match for you!

 By pairing your boots with a pair of Thorlos, you’ll be able to hike for longer and with less pain.